 Every lesson includes a section that calls for the learner to share what he or she has learned with someone else—a friend, teacher, parent, relative, neighbor, or other person with whom the learner frequently comes in contact.
 Students are often asked to make something in Sabbath School that they can give to someone with whom they can share something about the lesson they have studied.
 The goal is to help learners become so comfortable sharing what they have learned that they will continue doing so throughout their lifetime.

 Bible Study Emphasis

-The goal of the art in GraceLink, provided expressly for children by illustrators who specialize in art for children, is to provide a bias-free visual commentary integral to the text.
+Illustrators who specialize in art for children provide a bias-free visual commentary integral to the text.
 People are depicted in a way that captures attitudes, personality, and ideas—to be symbolic of the points the lesson is trying to make.
-More idealistic representations of people, which usually depict one culture or ethnic group to the exclusion of others, are avoided.
-Realistic, full-color detail is used in depicting cultural details of life in the Middle East during Bible times, such as the kinds of ovens used in the baking of bread.
+Realistic, full-color detail is used in depicting Bible times.

 Calls for Decisions

-Throughout each lesson children are invited to make decisions.
+Each week the Bible lessons call learners to make decisions.
 How would they apply concepts studied in their own life?
 How could they use what they have learned to help themselves, their families, their friends?
-Questions such as “What could you do to . . . “ or “How important is this to you and/or your family?” are frequently asked throughout the entire teaching/learning experience each week.
+Questions such as “What could you do to . . . “ or “How important is this to you and/or your family?” facilitate understanding and prompt learners to apply in practice the principles under study.

 Return to the top